-Adderall is a CNS stimulant, and relatively new drug, initially introduced by Shire Pharmaceuticals in 1996 in an instant release form.
+Adderall, the brand-name prescription drug formulation of dextroamphetamine and amphetamine, is a CNS stimulant.
+Initially it was introduced by Shire Pharmaceuticals in 1996 in an instant release form.
 Shire sold Adderall to DuraMed, which was eventually acquired by Teva.
 While the Adderall formulation is new, it’s a single-entity amphetamine comprised of a combination of very old drugs; amphetamine, dextroamphetamine, and levoamphetamine.

 Almost 14 million monthly prescriptions were written for Adderall, to Americans between the ages of 20 – 39, in 2011.
 This is a greater than 2.5 fold increase over the 5.6 million scripts written just 4 years earlier.